-I’ve spent a lot of time thinking about this topic for the last few days, weeks, months, years.
+I’ve spent a lot of time thinking about this topic for the last few days, weeks, months, and years.
 I guess it’s been on my mind since I got married or shortly afterwards.
 As stated in my first post, my marriage started off a little rocky, and physical intimacy was one of the large points of contention between us.
 My wife had a very low sex drive due to birth-control pills, and I wasn’t helping anything with the emotional walls I had built up as a teenager.
-Things are much improved these days, but pregnancy, periods, and other life events of course occasionally interrupt our sex life.
+Things are much improved these days, but pregnancy, periods, and other life events, of course, occasionally interrupt our sex life.

 The effects of no sex in marriage

 During the times when we’re not regularly getting that intimate connection, I’m afraid I’m not very patient.
 At around day 3 or 4, I start getting a little antsy and frustrated.
 This leads to my temper shortening.
 I’m harder on the kids, and I’m less emotionally supportive of my wife.
 I’m not proud of this.
 I fight it, but I haven’t been very successful so far.